ashleefv/ApplNumComp/L20 Validation and Verification.md

  * [Examples of open source software](https://www.youtube.com/watch?v=60tMapC53Sw&feature=emb_title&ab_channel=AshleeN.FordVersypt)

   [![](http://img.youtube.com/vi/60tMapC53Sw/0.jpg)](http://www.youtube.com/watch?v=60tMapC53Sw "")
+  Note: This video was an audio recording from a previous class, recorded during a Pre-COVID session.
+There are audio issues, it is encouraged to utilize the auto-captioning for assistance in comprehension.
 #### **Comprehension Check**
    * Do you have any experience with validation or verification of computer models?
    * Can you think of an example relevant to your field that is similar to the examples provided by the students in the video?